FreakySpeedster/deccan-gpt/deccan-gpt/README.md

-# Deccan GPT
+# Leo GPT

-Deccan GPT is a React project created with Vite.
+Leo GPT is a React project created with Vite.
 It uses Mirage JS for mocking APIs, which is enabled in both development and production environments.

 Hosted the app on Vercel.
-Click to check it out in action -> https://deccan-gpt.vercel.app/
+Click to check it out in action -> https://leo-gpt-ai.vercel.app/

 ## Installation